Why does Florida have so much precipitation?

 Perform routine checks of select appliances and fixtures

-Contrary to what some believe, mold more frequently develops because of a slow, unnoticed leak (rather than from a massive water incident).
+Contrary to what some believe, mold more frequently develops as a result of a slow, unnoticed leak (rather than from a massive water incident).
 You could easily go months (or even years) without seeing a small, yet persistent water leak in any area of your home.
-The more time that goes by, the worse the damage will be.
+The more time that goes by, the worse the damage will ultimately be.

 Avoid a hefty mold remediation bill by making it a point to routinely check appliances and fixtures that can leak.
 Regularly examine items such as your water heater (be on the lookout for any corrosion), all sinks and toilets, water supply valves, your dishwasher, and your refrigerator.
 If you notice a minor leak, contact someone to repair it as soon as possible.